ndming/torpedo/README.md

 conda install -c conda-forge lldb=19.1.7 vulkan-validation-layers=1.4.304
 ```

-Since we are not using the LunarG SDK, the `VK_LAYER_PATH` environment variable must be set to the directory containing
+Since we are not using a Vulkan SDK (LunarG), the `VK_LAYER_PATH` environment variable must be set to the directory containing
 the layers, allowing the Vulkan loader to locate them.

 > [!IMPORTANT]